 Our discussion of operating results is based upon the unaudited condensed consolidated financial statements and accompanying notes.
 The preparation of these statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the reporting period.
-Our critical accounting estimates are detailed in Item 7 of our 2021 10-K/A and we have no material changes from such disclosures.
+Our critical accounting estimates are detailed in Item 7 of our Annual Report on Form 10-K/A for the year ended December 31, 2021 and we have no material changes from such disclosures.